-My grandma’s plum kuchen recipe was the inspiration for the easy fruit coffee cake on the Martha White Self-Rising Flour bag.
+My grandma’s plum kuchen recipe was the inspiration for the easy fruit coffee cake that appeared on the Martha White Self-Rising Flour bag for years.
+I made this one in a springform pan.

 Years later, during my Martha White test kitchen days, Jutta’s plum kuchen was the inspiration for a recipe we developed that appeared on the five-pound bag of self-rising flour for many years.
 Unfortunately, it was unglamorously named Easy Fruit Coffee Cake.
 Now, that’s giving a good recipe the big sell!